 Kenneka Jenkins: Family Friend Claims Security Tape Shows Teen Wandering Into Hotel Freezer

 Could the tragic death of Kenneka Jenkins have been a terrible accident?
-A community activist working with her family claims he has seen security video that allegedly shows her wandering alone into a hotel kitchen freezer.
+An activist working with her family claims he has seen security video that allegedly shows her wandering alone into a hotel kitchen freezer.

 The mystery deepens.
 Rosemont Police have released surveillance tape to the family of Kenneka Jenkins, whose body was found in the kitchen freezer of the Crowne Plaza Chicago O’Hare Hotel on Sept.
 10. A community activist working on behalf of her relatives says that detectives have shown him the video and he has given details to the Chicago Tribune on Sept.
 14 regarding what he allegedly saw.
 Family friend and anti-violence activist Andrew Holmes claims that the tape revealed that Kenneka wandered alone into the hotel’s kitchen freezer.